Dexter2389/cactus/README.md

+## Cactus:
+The cutting-edge content generation platform using advanced multi-modal models from Twelve Labs to transform long-form YouTube videos into engaging short-form content automatically

 ## The Challenge
 Content creation is an exciting yet demanding field.
 For many creators, editing can be the most time-consuming part of the process.
 Crafting engaging short-form content from long-form videos often requires hours of meticulous work or significant financial investment in professional editing services.
 Current web tools offer some assistance, but there’s a glaring gap: no solution truly focuses on the seamless transition from long-form to short-form content.